Instructions for Posting

 - distributed to all AAS members by email via our biweekly AAS News Digest.

-- distributed on social media via the AAS Facebook page and AAS_Office Twitter account.
+- distributed on social media via the AAS Facebook page, LinkedIn page, and @AAS_Office Twitter account.

 Impending deadlines relevant to AAS members are published in our online Calendar.